 Our pupils will also be working through our 11+ vocabulary list, learning the definitions, antonyms and synonyms from a word bank we have developed.
 We also have a recommended reading list which consists of a wide range of books, both fiction and non-fiction.
 We encourage our pupils to read daily and analyse the texts in order to help them develop their language and inference skills.

 Competition for places at grammar and independent schools is intense.
 The number of applicants is rising each year, making entry into these schools increasingly more difficult.
 At Excel Tuition Centre, the 11+ programme begins in Year 4 (two years before the exam date) in order for your child to have the appropriate time for preparation.

-Currently, the Consortium of Grammar Schools in Shropshire, Walsall & Wolverhampton and the Consortium of Grammar Schools in Birmingham have favoured using the CEM 11+ exam papers.
-At Excel Tuition Centre, we carry out extensive research to help develop our 11+ programme around the CEM format to ensure that our students are preparing for their exams in the most effective way.
+At Excel Tuition Centre, we carry out extensive research to help develop our 11+ programme around the GL Assessment format to ensure that our students are preparing for their exams in the most effective way.

 The 11+ Preparation class is only suitable for academically abled students that are already achieving high levels in their schoolwork.

 The 11+ exam is a selective entry examination for entrance

 Within the West Midlands this includes the following: